Thursday, September 6, 2018

 So, the OpenTX transmitter should engage in a stabilization mode before liftoff.

-The problem of erratic, forceful PID Integral over-correction is common throughout nearly all helicopter flight computers.
-An example of the same problem is with Blade 230, in the video on the right, during the spool-up, the error rolling to the right is at 0:14 .
-This is because the PIDs are tuned for flying in the air when rotor RPM is sufficiently high, but the ground contacts force the craft attitude out of the planned flight envelope.
-To overcome this problem, we cancel the PID process and use passthru-manual mode during spool-up.
-The spool-up RPM should be controlled by the pilot by the throttle proportion on channel 5 to ensure safety, and the pilot's control should not be relinquished without the pilot's explicit input on the channel 6 switch, even when the throttle position reaches full spool-up.
-The reason for this specific channel switch assignment and the alternatives are discussed in the in-depth spool-up note.
+The problem of erratic, forceful PID Integral over-correction (winding) is common throughout nearly all helicopter flight computers.
+An example of the same problem is with Blade230's AS3X; in the video on the right, during the spool-up, the error rolling to the right is at 0:14.
+This is because the PIDs are tuned for flying in the air when rotor RPM is sufficiently high, but the ground contacts force the craft attitude out of the planned flight envelope when the spooling-up rotor RPM is too low to correct in time.
+To overcome this problem, we cancel the PID process and use pass-thru-manual mode during rotor spool-up.
+The spool-up RPM should be controlled directly by the pilot by the throttle proportion on channel 5 to ensure safety, and the pilot's control with the stick should only be relinquished and set by the fixed RPM with the pilot's explicit input on the channel 6 switch, even when the throttle position reaches full speed.
+The in-depth spool-up note discusses the reason for this channel switch assignment and the substitutes.
 The spool-up throttle channel setup is pictured here on the right.

 Toward complete solving the problems of the previous two paragraphs, we configure the flight computer to give the pass-thru mode a channel switch, and this channel switch for the pass-thru mode is tied with a constant negative collective pitch.
 The negative pitch prevents a takeoff while the pilot spools up the rotor with the CV1 curve.
-We highlight the disabling of the accelerometer and/or gyro sensors in blue.
+In blue, we highlight the disabling of the accelerometer and/or gyro sensors.
 The flesh color underneath all flight modes is for the same set of PID coefficients throughout all modes.

 To convert the fraction system to the flight computer's PWM timing system, Betaflight/FD411 needs to anchor the endpoints to the nearby 25 points of the 1000us-to-2000us range, which is the range the OpenTX can produce after 98% scaling of 989-2011us.

-To reduce pilot/operating error, we should consistently use these three profile-modes on both the flight computer and the three modes on the transmitter.
+To reduce pilot/operating error, we should consistently use all these modes on both the flight computer and the three modes on the transmitter.
 There is no such thing as a reliable, field-improvised easy transmitter setup, as the following 2 paragraphs discuss.

 When the first mode does not set the collective pitch to -23(that prevents liftoff) via an extra channel one mixer page in a faulty improvised setting, the pilot may forget to switch channel six to the middle position when attempting to reduce time to takeoff to save battery life in the midst of enabling video recordings and operating other equipment.
 The result is forceful crashes due to the high power applied for takeoff and the high-speed drift of the manual mode.
 The video of such a crash is on the right.

-When the transmitter and flight computer setups are improvised out of sync, the takeoff can happen in gyro-rate mode.
-This happens even after a hand-tethered hovering test because the rate mode hovering can be successful without the pilot knowing that the modes are out of sync, for that gyro-rate mode does have stabilization characteristics.
-Then the actual takeoff will, again, crash badly due to the high craft momentum nature of the gyro-rate mode.
-The video of this gyro-rate mode takeoff is on the right.
+When the transmitter and flight computer setups are improvised out of sync, the takeoff can happen in gyro-only mode.
+This happens even after a hand-tethered hovering test because the gyro-only mode hovering can be successful without the pilot knowing that the modes are out of sync, for that gyro-only mode does have stabilization characteristics.
+Then the actual takeoff will, again, crash badly due to the high craft momentum nature of the gyro-only mode.
+The video of this gyro-only mode takeoff is on the right.
 This field fault occurs when we are tempted into setting a single 2-position switch on Aux2-channel6 for a cruise-only mission.
-In the field, you may think that the PWM for profile switching needs more than 33%, say 40% or 50%, weight to expand over the 1/3 spool-up region at a low position.
-And that is true for a 2-position switch, but Betaflight would interpret the high position (2000-1500)*0.4+1500=1700, in the gyro-only setting because the weight scaling is centered at 1500, not 1000, as depicted in the diagram on the right.
+In the field, the PWM for profile switching appears to need more than 33%, say 40% or 50%, weight to expand over the 1/3 spool-up region at a low position.
+And that is true for a 2-position switch, but Betaflight would interpret the high position (2000-1500)*0.4+1500=1700 in the gyro-only setting because the weight scaling is centered at 1500, not 1000, as depicted in the diagram on the right.

 How about tieing stabilization mode with arming the craft?
 The problem with the tieing is that abrupt powering off the RF transmitter (to conserve battery or to avoid accidentally activating stick commands) prevents the returning to manual mode for swash plate level checks.
 Checking swashplate leveling is needed after each hard landing with servo clutch slip, which can be needed frequently, and hence repowering up the RF transmitter just to disarm complicates the work procedure and frustrates operators.